Introduction to Internet of Things (IoT) | Set 1

 There are four main components used in IoT:

-Less battery consumption, high performance are the inverse factors play a significant role during the design of electronic systems.
+- Low-power embedded systems: Less battery consumption, high performance are the inverse factors that play a significant role during the design of electronic systems.

 There are two ways of building IoT: